tbobm/SortStatWatcher/README.md

 # SortStatWatcher

-Simple class used to register stats about a sort algorithm, in PHP.
+Simple abstract class used to register stats about a sort algorithm, in PHP.

+## Usage